lattmamb/macLLM/README.md

 * Send a prompt to an LLM, e.g. "What state is Kansas City in?"
 * Translate or summarize text, e.g. "Translate the @clipboard to Spanish"
 * Look at desktop windows, e.g. "Write a short biography based on this LinkedIn @window"
-* Find good emojis for a specific topic, e.g. "@emojis: diving in hawaii"
+* Find good emojis for a specific topic, e.g. "/emojis: diving in hawaii"
 * Work with URLs, e.g. "summarize @https://github.com/appenz/macLLM/edit/main/README.md"
 * Work with files, e.g. "find the ship date in @~/Documents/Notes/team-meeting.md"